 MUSCLE MASSAGE-GOODBYE NEEDLES

-Before starting the daily stage, after doing a little warm-up, we advise you to use the arnica oil from Weleda to accelerate the toning of the muscles, protecting them against possible contractures, stiffness and injuries.
-The oil will envelop your muscles in a layer of heat that will activate them before starting the walk.
+Before starting the daily stage, after doing a little warm-up, we advise you to use Weleda arnica oil to accelerate muscle toning, protecting them against possible contractures, soreness and injuries.
+The oil will wrap your muscles in a layer of heat that will activate them before starting the walk.

 After showering, using this massage oil will also help you quickly relax muscles.